 Social Buttons Don’t Have to Be Ugly!

 Planning for, assigning, editing, posting and sharing great content is a difficult job.
-Once you’ve gone through the process, you owe your awesome content a fighting chance to be distributed broadly by including social buttons.
+Once you’ve gone through the process, you owe your awesome content a fighting chance to be distributed broadly by including social sharing buttons.

-Social Buttons Slow Down Your Website and Violate Privacy
+Sharing Widgets Slow Down Your Website and Violate Privacy

-For me, the question of using social sharing plugins comes down to website efficiency, content confidence and privacy.
+The question of using social sharing plugins comes down to website efficiency, content confidence and privacy.
 On the efficiency side, it’s a performance optimization prioritization thing (say that five times fast).
 When we talk about website performance, we’re talking about how quickly each page on your website loads.
 On the confidence side, it’s a matter of how much you believe in your content’s ability to sway customers.
 As a privacy concern, cookies can violate personal privacy.
 Let’s touch on each of these…

 Social Sharing Impedes Performance Optimization